kylermurphy/astr288p_2018/README.md

 **NOTE** the *case* and *if* statements in the **.bashrc** file.
 These are control flow statements which we will discuss in the next lecture.
 Can you figure out what they do?

-The **PS1** variable is your command propmpt variable in the terminal (typically **-bash-4.1$**.
+The **PS1** variable is your command propmpt variable in the terminal (set now as **-bash-4.1$**).
 The code in the **.bashrc** file modifies the command prompt so that you can make it more *user friendly*.
+To get color uncomment the variable *force_color_propmpt*.

 The following websites give detailed overviews of how to modify the PS1 variable so that you can desing your own prompt.

 - https://www.howtogeek.com/307701/how-to-customize-and-colorize-your-bash-prompt/
 - http://ezprompt.net/